mfukar/mfukar.github.com/_posts/2022-11-10-capitalists.md

 the most benign of situations, this would be a computer scientist thinking the polynomial hierarchy means something about the universe, and posting their crackpot theories on /r/physics, and promptly getting their post removed and ridiculed, as they should.
-In the most damaging and lingering cases, however, they turn a minor concept into [mass harassment and disruption](#ref3).
+In the most damaging and lingering cases, however, they turn a minor concept into mass harassment and disruption [^3].

 However, the lack of meaningful self-reflection, on a personal and collective level, means that the techies cannot stop there.
 They can do worse, by taking a psychological trick and applying intent to it.
 In this case, antisemitic intent.
-On November 9 2022, customers of KFC in Germany saw a [message](#ref4) that said: "It's memorial day for Kristallnacht!
+On November 9 2022, customers of KFC in Germany saw a message[^4] that said: "It's memorial day for Kristallnacht!
 Treat yourself with more tender cheese on your crispy chicken.
 Now at KFCheese!"

 'Kristallnacht' was a pogrom against Jewish people carried out by the Nazi party's Sturmabteilung paramilitary and Schutzstaffel  paramilitary forces and the Hitler Youth.
-Historians [view Kristallnacht as a prelude](#ref5) to the Final Solution and the murder of six million Jews during the Holocaust.
+Historians view Kristallnacht as a prelude[^5] to the Final Solution and the murder of six million Jews during the Holocaust.
 It is not an occasion celebrated in Germany, by any German state.
 I believe it goes without saying that it's not a celebration to Jewish people either, no matter their location.